Skip to main content

 (5) The duration in minutes or time in/time out of the activity provided.
 Duration in minutes is acceptable if the schedule of the person delivering the service is maintained on file.

-(6) A description of the actual progress demonstrated by the eligible child toward the stated goals outlined in the plan of care for each continuous three-month reporting period.
+(6) A description of the actual progress demonstrated by the eligible child toward the stated goals outlined in the practitioner plan of care or the school services plan of care for each continuous three-month reporting period.

-(9) A description of efforts made to coordinate services with the eligible child's medical home in accordance with the medicaid provider agreement.
+(9) A description of efforts made to coordinate services with the eligible child's medical provider in accordance with the medicaid provider agreement.

 Supplemental Information